 It appears Western medicine has reached the limit of what science and traditional chemotherapy have to offer today’s veterinary lymphoma patients.
 Although canine lymphoma is very responsive to chemotherapy – it doesn’t yet cure the disease!

 The prognosis for dogs with lymphoma depends on what type of lymphoma is present and what type of chemotherapy is used.
 Dogs tend to tolerate chemo better than humans.
 They don’t feel as ill for as long, and only a few breeds experience hair loss.

 Unfortunately, in most dogs, the lymphoma will recur.
 A second round of chemo will usually bring about a second remission in the majority of these dogs, but it is of much shorter duration than the first remission because the cancerous cells grow resistant to chemo drugs.
 And chemotherapy for lymphoma is expensive–typically running several thousand dollars.

-Lymphoma CBD Treatment
+Lymphoma In Dogs Treatment

 There is mounting evidence that cannabinoids (THC and CBD) may represent a new class of anti-cancer drugs that retard cancer growth, inhibit angiogenesis and stall the metastatic spreading of cancer cells in dogs.

 While conventional chemotherapy drugs are highly toxic and indiscriminately damage cells in the body and brain; by contrast, THC slows tumor growth in certain cancers by significantly reducing the ability of cancer to spread.
 THC selectively targets and destroys tumor cells while leaving healthy cells unscathed.

 Cannabinoids have been known to exert palliative effects in human cancer patients to increase appetite and alleviate pain.
 But when it comes to canine cancer patients, pet parents are also using cannabis for palliative or End-of-Life care for their pets to ease their pain and discomfort.

 Research also shows that cannabinoids can induce apoptosis, or programmed cell death, in cancer cells.
 Cannabinoids are effective not only for cancer-symptom management (nausea, pain, loss of appetite, fatigue), they also confer a direct anti-tumoral, anti-cancer drug effect.

 In laboratory models, cannabis oil containing both THC and CBD have been demonstrated to induce apoptosis in leukemic cell lines.
 Empirical evidence shows that dogs treated with cannabis demonstrate a faster healing rate with tumor size reduction within a very short time–sometimes just weeks–with very small dosage quantities of these natural plant phytonutrients.

 Within the medical science community, the discovery that cannabinoids have anti-tumoral, anti-inflammatory properties is increasingly recognized as a fundamental advancement in cancer therapeutics.
 CBD is fast becoming accepted as an effective alternative cancer treatment with a better ‘safety profile’ than conventional cancer drugs for the treatment of canine lymphoma.

-Backed by scientific research, plant-based cannabis therapies can target multiple clinical conditions including pain, seizures, inflammation and cancer, thereby making the phyto-chemical properties of CBD a viable, cost effective, safe alternative cancer treatment.
+Backed by scientific research, plant-based cannabis therapies can target multiple clinical conditions including diabetes, pain, seizures, inflammation and cancer, thereby making the phyto-chemical properties of CBD a viable, cost effective, safe alternative cancer treatment.

 Most importantly, evidence shows that used in combination with other chemotherapeutic agents, cannabinoids may produce a more potent clinical outcome for your dog, without toxic complications or future lymphoma recurrence.

 CBD Oil Tumors – How CBD Effects Tumor Growth

 CBD works as an anti-inflammatory at the cellular level by effecting the production of TNFa (Tumor Necrosis Factor Alpha).
 TNFa is a cell signaling protein (cytokine) that’s involved in systemic inflammation & is the primary activator of acute-phase cellular response reaction.

 How To Make A Dog With Lymphoma Comfortable – A Treatment Summary

 As is the case with all cancers, the scientific community hasn’t yet figured out the exact combination of “triggers” that create lymphoma in dogs.
 Though the immune system is implicated in the many forms of this disease, there are clearly dietary measures and home-environmental remedies pet parents can institute to help prevent lymphoma by reducing their dog’s exposure to known carcinogenic compounds.

 No matter what medical interventions are available now or in the future — the best cure for cancer is prevention.
 Cancer occurs when carcinogens damage DNA, which then waits for just the right opportunity to create cancerous cells.

 Happily, there are easy, actionable steps and daily nutritional supplements you can give your dog to prevent cancer.
 New scientific evidence indicates that adding cannabidiol (CBD) to your dog’s daily routine is an effective way to prevent inflammation as well as treat your dog with lymphoma.